Twitter Instagram

 Is there a jackpot cap or rollover limit?

-There is no jackpot cap on Lotto but the top prize is only allowed to roll over for a maximum of five draws.
+There is no jackpot cap on Lotto but the top prize is only allowed to roll over for a maximum of five draw nights.
 A Must Be Won draw is then held in the following game to ensure that the money for the top prize gets paid out.

 What happens in a Must Be Won draw?